 I strive to comprehend and understand both views on the problem

-Mistakes in discussion
+Mistakes in the discussion

-The monopoly of the class leader who knows the correct answer and others have to guess it
+Monopoly of the class leader who knows the correct answer and others have to guess it

 Consequences of the discussion